apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Gaza war: Palestinians flee as Israeli forces go back into Jabalia**
+**OpenAI's new voice assistant ChatGPT-4o smokes Apple's Siri**

-You can read more about it [here](https://www.bbc.com/news/world-middle-east-69001835).
+You can read more about it [here](https://www.businessinsider.com/chatgpt-4o-sam-altman-apple-siri-tim-cook-compared-how-2024-5).

 ## Requirements
 - Python 3.8